 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
-Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered in Dear Pet Memorial Park.
+Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered in White Chapel Memorial Park in Feasterville, PA.

 We are here to answer your questions every day, from 7am - 11pm.
 Appointments are scheduled throughout the week, please call for availability.

 Sometimes pets take a turn for the worse overnight or in a short amount of time, so we do our best to accommodate same day appointments with a few hours notice.

 If this is a medical emergency, please contact your local veterinarian or one of the emergency clinics listed in the Local Resources section.

 Let us introduce you to the amazing hospice veterinarians in your area!

 My interest in veterinary medicine began my junior year of high school, when I was fortunate enough to shadow a local veterinarian as part of a school requirement.
 I have been in love with the veterinary profession ever since.
 I continue to learn more about veterinary medicine every day, and I have come to realize it is as much about supporting people as it is about helping animals.
 I truly enjoy that I am able to do both in my career.